 For a more exhaustive explanation, check out this article, which includes suggestions for ways to speed up image-heavy sites.

 User-generated content has long been deemed more influential than brand content.
 Plus, you can usually nab it for free simply by asking customers for reviews or running a social media campaign (hashtag in hand).
-Bridging your website with your Instagram account (for example) is a great way to pull in real-life examples that makes your site/product/content more trustworthy.
+For example, try bridging your website with your Instagram account.
+It’s a great way to pull in real-life examples that makes your site/product/content more trustworthy.

 If you really want to engage customers, create incentives for them to write reviews, enter your Instagram campaign, etc. This could be a point system that equates to gift cards for merchandise or freebies, or a prize awarded at the end of a big online campaign.
 Freebies could include useful cell phone accessories, Bluetooth headphones and popsockets.